-Certain of the comparative figures have been restated to conform with the current years presentation.
+Certain of the December 31, 2004 comparative figures have been reclassified in order to conform to the current year's presentation.

 ITEM 8.
 CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE

 The accounting firm of Amisano Hanson, Chartered Accountants audited our financial statements.
 Since inception, we have had no changes in or disagreements with our accountants.